Top Hair Loss Causes in Women

 Genetic hair loss is one of the most common causes of thinning and brittle hair in women, and though it can be difficult to reverse, treatment is definitely possible and easily available.
 One common treatment is the use of laser hair caps to rejuvenate scalp tissue and revitalize hair follicles using low-level light therapy, or LLLT.
 This FDA-cleared method is incredibly easy to use and only requires 30 minutes of wear every other day to achieve noticeable results over a period of months.

 There are many topical products as well as pills on the market today that advertise improved hair growth, most of which contain the compounds minoxidil and finasteride.
 These products can help to slow the progression of genetic hair loss during continued use and can also improve the health and appearance of remaining hair.
 If you’re not so fond of having medication, then you could try hair implant techniques such as neograft hair restoration or similar ones.
+That said, those who want to opt for the most up-to-date hair transplant techniques might want to get hold of an experienced dermatologist surgeon who perhaps has the theoretical knowledge of medicine and years of experience.
+(Note: To find them, interested individuals can look up something like “successful hair transplant with a dermatologist surgeon” on the web)

 2. Pregnancy and birth.